 I tell them, “When you really think about it, I think you would have to agree that being addicted to nicotine is not the reason why you can’t quit smoking.
 That’s the reason you smoke.
 The only reason you can’t quit smoking is that you don’t know how to quit smoking.”

 Let’s face it… if you knew how to quit smoking, you’d have done it by now.

-Most of the books, products and programs I purchased during my 40 year quit-smoking effort approached smoking as a habit.
-Very few of them that I am aware of, approach smoking right up front as an addiction.
-I think that’s because they know that if you felt you were addicted to nicotine, you would be way more motivated to make a strong effort to eliminate it than you would if they just get you to see it as a habit since a habit seems a lot easier to deal with.
+Most of the books, products and programs I purchased during my 43-year quit-smoking effort approached smoking as a habit.
+Very few of them that I am aware of, approach smoking right up front as an addiction. to the drug nicotine.
+I think that’s because they know that if you felt you were addicted to nicotine, you would be way more motivated to make a stronger effort to eliminate your addiction than you would if they just get you to see it as a habit since a habit seems a lot easier to deal with.

-When I realized that learning how to get myself ready to quit smoking was the reason I had succeeded at quitting smoking forever, I was amazed that I had not thought of approaching it that way before… because it makes such perfect sense and I had approached so many other things that I succeeded at that way - e.g. learning to walk, skate, ride a bike, sail a boat, run a business... etc.
+When I realized that learning how to get myself ready to quit smoking was the reason I had succeeded at quitting smoking forever.
+I was amazed that I had not thought of approaching it that way before… because it makes such perfect sense and I had approached so many other things that I succeeded at that way - e.g. learning to walk, skate, ride a bike, sail a boat, run a business... etc.